murphyqm/pytesimal/docs/examples/variable_properties.rst

     # slowest part of the code, because it has to iterate over all radii and
     # time.
     # This will take a minute or two!
+    # The mantle property objects are passed in in the same way as in the
+    # example with constant thermal properties.

     (mantle_temperature_array,
      core_temperature_array,